slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- David Mamet*

 However always strive to achieve a win-win situation.
 When both sides don't take what they need from it, the deal may fall.
 The most dangerous negotiation is the one you don’t know you’re in.

+> *"When negotiating, dont aim for a bigger piece of the pie; aim to create a bigger pie."
+-- Kevin Kelly*

+> *"Zero-sum games tend towards conflict.
+Positive-sum games tend towards cooperation."
+-- Naval Ravikant*

 > *"You can’t make a good deal with a bad person."
 -- Warren Buffett*